thgh/vercel-sapper/README.md

       "src": "package.json",
       "use": "vercel-sapper",
       "config": {
-        "memory": 3008 // default, in megabytes
+        "memory": 3008
       }
     }
   ]
 }
 ```

+Where `builds[].config.memory` can be any value allowed by AWS Lambda.

 ##### No-build usage